Nicsena/nicsena-video-streaming-service/README.md

-# nicsena-streaming-service
+# Nicsena Video Streaming Service
-An simple streaming service that is made inside node.js.
-This is using a JSON file as its show database.
-This doesn't have any sign in system ether.
+An simple video streaming service that is made in node.js.